 Course credit is awarded as described in the Course Description Catalog.
 Course credit may be awarded by other than satisfactory completion of a course at Grady EMS Academy.
 Credit may be earned for the following:

-- Credit by Transfer - Secondary Articulation Credit (limited to specific EMS coursework) - College Level Examination Placement Credit (CLEP) or Non-Collegiate Course Credit - Military Credit (American Council on Education Evaluation) - Exemption Exam
+- Secondary Articulation Credit (limited to specific EMS coursework) - College Level Examination Placement Credit (CLEP) - Exemption Exam